srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 ### Exercise 2: Write Code to Send and Receive Telemetry

-In this exercise, you will be creating the simulated device app (for the CheeseCaveID device) that sends telemetry to your IoT Hub.
+In this exercise, you will be creating the simulated device app (for the sensor-th-0055 device) that sends telemetry to your IoT Hub.

 #### Task 1: Create a Console App in Visual Studio Code